rugbyprof/5443-Big-Data/Research_Paper-3.md

     - Choose how your going to present the information (like in my language example).
 - Put a digital copy of the above items on your github account.

-___Next Tuesday___

-- We start our rough drafts
-- Think ~7 pages.
-- Dr. Halverson will proof anyone's paper.
-- I will provide instructions for getting this done soon.
-- Something to add